kodi1/kodi1.github.io/README.md

-repository.mar33 | updated to None (previously None)  on None plugin.video.vivatvgo | updated to 2.0.0 (previously 1.0.13)  on 14.02.2024
+repository.mar33 | updated to 3.3.33 (previously None)  on None
+repository.majide | updated to 0.20.6 (previously None)  on None